 The guide outlines some of the more notable graves in the cemetery.
-Each of those graves have a number marker.
+Each of those graves has a number marker.
 There are also arrows pointing to the next grave of interest.
 This made visiting the cemetery fun and educational for the small research assistant.
 Finding each of the numbered graves and reading the corresponding information in the brochure kept his interest on our circumnavigation of the cemetery.

 The number one grave is the Robb family memorial.
 William was a local stonemason.